 Read important documents and apply

-Vala Capital Ltd was founded by Jasper Smith, now the company's CEO.
+Vala Capital Ltd was founded by Jasper Smith.

 Since then he has founded or co-founded a number of businesses including: